Cam Fowler: Junior

 As a youth, Fowler played in the 2004 Quebec International Pee-Wee Hockey Tournament with the Detroit Honeybaked minor ice hockey team.
 Describing himself as being one of the weaker players on the team as a youth, Fowler's potential as a hockey player did not emerge until his teenage years.

-Fowler attended Farmington High School, where he played baseball in addition to ice hockey.
-He also played travel baseball for the South Farmington Blues and had great potential to be a Division One College pitcher.

 Fowler was recruited by numerous National Collegiate Athletic Association (NCAA) Division I schools from age 14.
 He signed a National Letter of Intent with the University of Notre Dame in November 2008 during the early signing period.
 The USA Hockey National Team Development Program (USNTDP) also recruited him to their organization.

-Fowler is a fan of the Detroit Lions.